 MCRA’s site monitors have extensive clinical research backgrounds, and handle a limited number of studies at a time to ensure comprehensive coverage throughout every clinical trial.

-Our Integrated Approach to Clinical Trial Monitoring & Site Management
+Our Integrated Approach to Clinical Trial Monitoring & Clinical Site Management

 MCRA will work with the sponsor to draft the Clinical Monitoring Plan at the study outset.
-In order to provide the most accurate study management, MCRA will work with the sponsor to update the Monitoring Plan throughout the study and can either increase or decrease the frequency of planned visits to sites based on factors such as patient enrollment, data entry and query resolution trends, site training needs, and observed site issues.
+In order to provide the most accurate clinical study, MCRA will work with the sponsor to update the Monitoring Plan throughout the clinical site management study and can either increase or decrease the frequency of planned visits to sites based on factors such as patient enrollment, data entry and query resolution trends, site training needs, and observed site issues.

 Site Initiation Visits